-And I would further add that whatever is created needs to be fun or at least educational.
-It needs to speak to the individual elements and it should at least evoke a feeling upon playing it of having given the experience of both elements.
+For extra credit, whatever new game is created needs to be fun or at least educational.
+It should to speak to the individual elements that were combined.
+It should evoke the feeling or the experience of playing both elements.

 And like zymurgy, it should go well with beer.